isomerpages/moe-canossacatholic/_departments/Physical Education.md

 ---
 **<font size=6>Physical Education</font>**

-### Physical Education (PHE) in CCPS aims to provide the students with an array of learning opportunities to:
+**<font size=5>Physical Education (PHE) in CCPS aims to provide the students with an array of learning opportunities to:</font>**

-> *   Acquire a range of movement skills to participate in a variety of physical activities.
+ *   Acquire a range of movement skills to participate in a variety of physical activities.
-> *   Understand and apply movement concepts, principles and strategies in a range of physical activities.
+*   Understand and apply movement concepts, principles and strategies in a range of physical activities.
-> *   Demonstrate safe practices during physical and daily activities with respect to themselves, others and the environment.
+ *   Demonstrate safe practices during physical and daily activities with respect to themselves, others and the environment.
-> *   Display positive personal and social behaviour across different experiences.
+ *   Display positive personal and social behaviour across different experiences.
-> *   Acquire and maintain health-enhancing fitness through regular participation in physical activities.
+ *   Acquire and maintain health-enhancing fitness through regular participation in physical activities.
-> *   Enjoy and value the benefits of living a physically active and healthy life.
+ *   Enjoy and value the benefits of living a physically active and healthy life.

-### Learning for Life programme - PACE@CCPS
+**<font size=5>Learning for Life programme - PACE@CCPS</font>**

 Leveraging a sound and strong PE Curriculum, together with a wide array of Sports and Outdoor Education opportunities, PACE is designed to cultivate a deep love for sports and the outdoors, promote a lifelong healthy living attitude and nurture character.